WHAT IS AN ASB CASE REVIEW?

 involving a linked location reported by more than one person.

-- One incident of hate crime reported by one person.
+- One incident or crime motivated by hate (hate incident/crime) reported by one person.